terrablue/debris/README.md

 ### Running tests individually

-If you're working on a test and aren't interested in others, you can run it individually and ignore the rest.
+If you're working on a test and aren't interested in others you can run it individually and ignore the rest.
 Just use the test's generated id.

-This would run only the first test.
+This runs only the first test.

 ```
-npm run debris 0.0.0
+npx debris 0.0.0
 ```

 ### Test-driven development

-If you're doing TDD and want tests to explicitly fail as you write them, you can use `assert.fail()`.
+If you're doing TDD and want tests to explicitly fail as you write them you can use `assert.fail()`.
 Calling it is equivalent to writing `assert(true).false()`.

 ## API

-Subject to breakage until we hit v1.
+Subject to breakage until v1.

 ### Test